An Education In Sustainable Packaging

 - Recycle means making an effort to recycle.

 We need to be clear on this - there is no easy way to do things.
 Action, effort, and consistency will have a long-term effect over time.

 Does everything in the recycling bin gets recycled?

 In short - no. Like sustainability, recycling is a complicated issue.
 It depends on several factors.
 In the UK, there are over 450 recycling plants.
 But not all recycling plants have the same processing capabilities.
 Mostly, it depends on where you live and your borough.
 For example, some plants want the cap on PET bottles to stay on.
 Otherwise, the bottle won't get recycled.
 In theory, all materials are recyclable.
-But, sometimes, it isn't economically viable to go through the effort to separate the materials, especially if they are small.
+But, sometimes, it isn't economically viable for recycling businesses to make the effort to separate the materials, especially if they are small.

 Because recycling is about economics.
 The majority of plastic waste isn't processed in the UK but sold to various countries around the world.
 Certain materials (like paper, aluminium, plastic, etc.) are more lucrative than the others.
 Based on the demand, these materials ship to other markets.

 The main issue with recycling and the beauty industry is there is no unified standard on how to separate and recycle.
 The government is working with the industry to create a unified message that can go on all the products.

 The consumer goods packaging underwent a fundamental change over the last few years.
 David Attenborough's The Blue Planet series did a segment on ocean plastic that started an avalanche of anti-plastic sentiment.
 As a result, many companies are coming up with policies to reduce the amount of plastic in their supply chain.

 People perceive plastic as bad because of the amount of waste it creates and how long it takes to degrade (although some recent studies show it might not take 100 years).
 The reason plastic is so popular is because it is a lightweight, versatile, and economical material.
 Likewise, it extends the shelf life of the product.